TiffaneyP/atlas-low_level_programming/static_libraries/README.md

-#!/bin/bash
-#Creating static libraries containing all the functions.
+Creating static libraries containing all the functions.